AttorneyOnline/grubbit/README.md

 This is a library intended to be used in webAO as a drop-in replacement for raw `fetch`.
 Fetching on-demand presents sprites about 50-200 ms late, and while prefetching might solve the problem in the short term, the longer-term problem is that AO doesn't have a decent asset system.
-This is the solution to that longer-term problem.
+This is the solution to both the short-term and that longer-term problem.

 In order for this to work, however, clients will need to have a hint of what the hash of an emote or asset being presented is rather than its name.
 This will